pypeit/PypeIt/doc/calibrations/calibrations.rst

 all calibrations for all science frames; however, that isn't always the best approach.
 For example, you may want to associate different science frames with calibrations taken either in the evening or the morning.
-To ensure the best calibrations are used with each science frame, you could split the data between, e.g., two :ref:`PypeIt Files<pypeit_file>`, or you can use PypeIt's calibration group designations.
+To ensure the best calibrations are used with each science frame, you could split the data between two :ref:`PypeIt Files<pypeit_file>` or you can use PypeIt's *calibration group* designations.

-To assign specific calibration frames with each science frame, you need to include the ``-b`` option when running :ref:`pypeit_setup` to add the ``calib``, ``comb_id`` and ``bkg_id`` columns to the :ref:`data_block` of the :ref:`pypeit_file`, although you only need the ``calib`` column and can leave
+To assign specific calibration frames to each science frame, you need to include the ``-b`` option when running :ref:`pypeit_setup` to add the ``calib``, ``comb_id`` and ``bkg_id`` columns to the :ref:`data_block` of the :ref:`pypeit_file`, although you only need the ``calib`` column and can leave